mcustiel/oc-pages-compactor/README.md

 ### inlineScripts

-The behaviour of this tag is analog to that of `inlineStyles`, but for javascript assets added with addJs.
+The behaviour of this tag is analog to that of inlineStyles, for javascript assets added with addJs.

 ## Configuration